cr1ptoc4t/Internal-Assessment-CS-IB/README.md

 ## Additional Information
 - **Development Time**: The development process of Keep The Ball Flying has taken almost a year, during which I worked on implementing features, designing the user interface, and solving technical issues.
 - **Language(s)**: You'll see there are many natural languages in this project, that's totally my fault (i've mixed spanish, catalan and english)
 - **Documentation**:The documentation for the project consists of 12 PDF files that explain both the development process and the functioning of the application.
 These documents provide detailed insights into various aspects of the project, including design choices, implementation details, and usage instructions.
+Criteria E is missing because the file is too big, but you can [click here](https://drive.google.com/file/d/16zbyCVkEzI179xp--qM2RgnEFgVsGidk/view?usp=drive_link).

     > As one of my early projects developed as an unexperienced teenager, there might be some flaws or areas for improvement.
 Please keep this in mind while exploring the application.